Pastoral Care

 • To increase the awareness of pupils to potential dangers that exist around them both inside and outside the school environment.

-The Principal, Mr Donaldson, has special responsibility for pastoral care in the school.
+The Principal, Mr Donnelly, has special responsibility for pastoral care in the school.
 If, at any time, you have concerns about any aspect of the pastoral provision for your child, please make an appointment to speak with Mr Donaldson.

 The pastoral care of pupils will be developed and enhanced through a wide range of activities and opportunities which compliment curricular provision.